seb86/block-uploading-images-for-wp-offload-media/readme.txt

 == Frequently Asked Questions ==

-= What image file formats does it stop from uploading to S3? =
+= What image file formats does it stop from uploading? =

 The following formats have been filtered:
  * .bmp